Susan S. Jacobs

-Susan S. Jacobs is the first person to fill the newly created role of Special Advisor for International Children's Issues.
+Susan S. Jacobs was the first person to fill the newly created role of Special Advisor for International Children's Issues.
 This new foreign policy position and assignment for Jacobs was created by Secretary of State Hillary Clinton and announced on July 1, 2010.

 Jacobs has previously served as a Senior Policy Advisor in the Department of State's Bureau of Consular Affairs.
 A former U.S. Ambassador to Papua New Guinea, the Solomon Islands and Vanuatu, she also served as Deputy Assistant Secretary for Global Issues in the Bureau of Legislative Affairs.
-Her Foreign Service career has also included tours in Caracas, Tel Aviv, New Delhi, Bucharest, and San Salvador.
+Her Foreign Service career also included tours in Caracas, Tel Aviv, New Delhi, Bucharest, and San Salvador.
+Jacobs retired from the Foreign Service in 2017.

 Jacobs graduated from the University of Michigan and later studied at Georgetown University Law School and the George Washington University.
-She has received the Department of State's Superior and Meritorious Honor Awards, and the U.S. Embassy New Delhi’s Community Achievement Award.
+She has received the Department of State's Superior and Meritorious Honor Awards, and the U.S. Embassy New Delhi's Community Achievement Award.